-In addition to its college preparatory academic mission, Friends Select is fully committed to the testimonies (simplicity, peace, integrity, community, equality and stewardship) and practices of the Religious Society of Friends (Quakers), which are integral to the life of the school and its community.
+In addition to its college preparatory academic mission, Friends Select School is fully committed to the Quaker testimonies (simplicity, peace, integrity, community, equality, and stewardship) and practices of the Religious Society of Friends, which are integral to the life of the school and its community.

 This Quaker influence manifests itself daily in the practice of peaceful resolution of conflict, service toward others, and respect and inclusion.
-The school is "under the care" of Central Philadelphia Monthly Meeting (Race Street) and the Monthly Meeting of Friends of Philadelphia (Arch Street).
+Friends Select is "under the care" of the Central Philadelphia Monthly Meeting (Race Street) and the Monthly Meeting of Friends of Philadelphia (Arch Street).

 Meeting for Worship

-Every Wednesday, each of the three divisions of the school walks to the meetinghouse on Race Street.
-In the manner of Friends, the Meeting takes place in silent search for Truth; those who are moved to speak rise to do so out of the silence.
-At times during the year, the entire school community comes together for Meeting.
+Every Wednesday, each of the school's three divisions walks to the Race Street Meetinghouse.
+In the manner of Friends, Meeting for Worship takes place in a silent search for truth; those who are moved to speak rise to do so out of the silence.
+At times during the year, the entire school community gathers together for Meeting for Worship.

 Meeting for Community